-An important fact about the ecological crisis is that, although it was caused by economic expansion, it cannot be solved by economic contraction.
-The latter would have sufficed if humankind had caused only minor damage to the biosphere, thereby allowing natural processes to do the repairs.
+An important fact about the ecological crisis is that, although it was caused by economic expansion, it cannot be entirely solved by economic contraction.
+The latter would have sufficed if humankind had caused only minor damage to the biosphere, thereby allowing natural processes to make the repairs.
 However, because we have inflicted profound and widespread damage, the natural world will continue to degrade without our active intervention.
 This is why geoengineering, despite its costs and risks, is now unavoidable.

 Another important fact about the crisis is that the GHG-based emergencies are the results of rising GHG concentrations, not their current emissions.
 The main greenhouse gas, CO2, remains in the atmosphere for hundreds of years, so it accumulates.
 Today we are experiencing the warming effects of gases that spewed from tailpipes and chimneys when Elvis Presley was still gyrating his hips.
 The fixation on current GHG emissions while ignoring their accumulated concentrations is here called the emissions fallacy.
 This pervasive error severely distorts our perception of the crisis and prevents the formulation of a rational plan for ecological survival.

-One might think that a focus on emissions would lead to highly effective emissions mitigation, but this is far from the truth.
-Although such mitigation could be achieved by sharply decreasing population and consumption levels, these measures are never contemplated.
+One might think that a focus on emissions would lead to highly effective emissions reductions, but this is far from the truth.
+Although such reductions could be achieved by sharply decreasing population and consumption levels, these measures are never contemplated.
 As will be explained in future posts, such decreases would clash with capitalist logic, and – as several thinkers have observed – it’s easier to imagine the end of the world than the end of capitalism.
 With these solutions off the table, all that remains are improved efficiencies, but these are implemented only when they are profitable or socially enforced.
-The overall result is mainstream mitigation, which addresses less than 1% of the GHG concentrations now ravaging the biosphere.
+The overall result is mainstream emissions reductions, which address less than 1% of the GHG concentrations now ravaging the biosphere.